-The Career Center is currently operating remotely but is available to support students, alumni, faculty, staff and industry partners during regular business hours.
+The Career Center is available to support students, alumni, faculty, staff and industry partners during regular business hours.
 For assistance:

 The Mines Strategy is a career resource that guides students from the beginning of the job search process to the end.

 Career Center Advising Services

 Meet with a Career Advisor to get the help you need, however you need it.

 Write, update, and tailor your application materials to be a stand-out candidate.

 Practice interview questions and chat through strategies to become a master interviewer.